S1avv/aiogrammer/README.md

 - pagination — Inline pagination helpers and demo with navigation extras → [jump to details](#modules-reference)
 - i18n — Simple localization middleware with JSON locales and fallback → [jump to details](#modules-reference)
 - security — Helpers for secrets validation and log redaction → [jump to details](#modules-reference)
+- roles — Granular roles/permissions with simple RBAC helpers → [jump to details](#modules-reference)
+- broadcast — Helpers for mass messaging to users with batching and error handling → [jump to details](#modules-reference)

 ## Usage 🧭
 - List templates: